ZiedYT/chats-revenge-public/README.md

     - If you want to use a reward, make sure the checkbox is ticked.
     - You can specify some parameters like the duration of the timeouts/ black monitor etc...
 - More Info:
+    - If you minimize the window you will find the program in your try, right click it
     - fail-safe: press on esc+q and the current effects will expire
     - Camera:
         - Allow chat to temporarily disabled your camera.